High Variance vs Low Variance Slots — What the Labels Mean

 What Slot Variance Actually Measures

 Variance describes the pattern of a slot’s payouts.
-Put simply, it answers one question: does this game pay small amounts often, or larger amounts rarely?
+The question it answers: Does this game pay small amounts often, or larger amounts rarely?

 You’ll see both “variance” and “volatility” used across the industry.
-They mean the same thing — some providers prefer one term, while others prefer the other.
-However, neither has a strict definition in the slots world.
-That’s why ratings appear as broad labels (low, medium, high) rather than exact numbers.
+They mean the same thing, and some providers just prefer one term over the other.
+Neither has a strict definition in the slots world, which is why ratings appear as broad labels (low, medium, high) rather than exact numbers.

 The table below shows how payout behaviour shifts across the three main levels: